Last updated on June 23rd, 2022 at 12:17 am

 Spicy Dandelion Greens with Sausage, Sun-dried Tomatoes and Vidalia Onion, a recipe you must try.
-It is easy to prepare, take less than 30 minutes to make, and the ingredients are easy to find at your local supermarket.
+It is easy to prepare, takes less than 30 minutes to make, and the ingredients are easy to find at your local supermarket.

 Adding greens or vegetables to meat is a great way to combine flavors and make your meal tastier.
 Not all types of vegetables go well with all meat or poultry.
 Some vegetables are mild in flavor while others have a pungent taste that may overpower the meat.